connormckelvey/resume/README.rst

   * Worked with multiple cross-functional teams to build and maintain a Business Intelligence Pipeline
   * Used technologies like: Kafka, Kuberenetes, Clojure, Typescript, Rails, and Lua
-  * Created serveral command line tools (in Python and Go) focued on documentation generation and secret decryption
+  * Created serveral command line tools (in Python and Go) used in doc generation and secret decryption
   * Mentored and paired junior engineers and gave presentations on Javascript Promises, Bash, and Golang

 2016 - 2017